Adding In-App Purchase to your iOS and OS X Applications

 Agree to the latest Developer Program License Agreement.

-Your Team agent must agree to the latest iOS Developer Program License Agreement (iOS) or to the latest Mac Developer Program License Agreement (OS X) in the Member Center before you are allowed to create In-App Purchase products.
+Your team agent must agree to the latest Apple Developer Program License Agreement in the Member Center before you are allowed to create In-App Purchase products.

 Complete your contract, tax, and banking Information.

-You must have an iOS Paid Applications contract (iOS) or a Mac OS X Paid Applications contract (OS X) in effect with Apple and have provided your tax and banking information in iTunes Connect as seen in Figure 1.
+You must have a Paid Applications contract in effect with Apple and have provided your tax and banking information in iTunes Connect as seen in Figure 1.
+Read Managing Agreements, Tax, and Banking for more information.

 Certificates, Identifiers & Profiles

 The Certificates, Identifiers & Profiles section of Member Center is used to configure your App ID and Provisioning Profiles for In-App Purchase.
-OS X and iOS developers must complete the following steps in that section:
+You must complete the following step in that section:

 Register an explicit App ID for your application.